kibihrchak/work-environment-provisioning/readme.md

     snapshot.
-2. Provisioning minimum VM - Install needed packages, config files, etc. Process starts from `base` snapshot, going through intermediate snapshots, and finally creates `provisioned` snapshot.
+2. Provisioning minimum VM - Install needed packages, config files, etc. Process starts from `base` snapshot, going through intermediate custom-named snapshots, and finally creates `provisioned` snapshot.
 3. Prepare for export, perform export - Do cleanup, minimization of `provisioned` snapshot, then export VM to OVF and to Vagrant Box.

+This staging is done in order to:

+1. Speed up learning how to use Packer - Snapshots allow for faster retrying of a certain provisioning phase.
-This is done in order to speed up learning on Packer use, but then too to eliminate duplicated provisioning for different VMs that share a common basis.
+2. To eliminate duplicated provisioning for different VMs that share a common basis.

+### Components

+1. Packer template - Specifies the particular provisioning phase.
+2. Machine type - Set of Packer variables that describe a particular machine (eg. Ubuntu 19.10) for the given Packer template.
+Used to perform different provisioning phases on the same machine.
+3. VM name - Name for the VM on which Packer will operate.
+Defaults to the machine type.

-### [TODO] File Structure
+### File Structure

+1. Packer templates are provided as `.json` files in the repo root.
+    They may be grouped through naming convention (see bellow on that).
+2. You can find a template-accompanying stuff in the repo root:
+    1.  `scripts` - Scripts to be executed during provisioning, as needed by a given template.
+    2.  `files` - Files that may be deployed on the target, either by these scripts, or manually.
+3. Each template (or a template group) has a same-named directory with accompanying stuff, as described for the repo root.
+In addition, there is:
+    3.  `var-files` - Machine types.
+4. VM disks are located in `output` directory
+5. Output is generated in the following directories:
+    1.  `output-<machine-name>` for OVA files.
+    2.  `box` for Vagrant boxes.

+Packer templates are grouped through a naming scheme - `<category>_<name>.json`.
+This is a pure syntactical thing used to more easily find necessary files.

 ## Getting Started